These are sometimes called "butter beans" because of their starchy yet buttery texture.

 And a very good source of dietary fiber and manganese.

 One cup of cooked lima beans provides 13 grams of fiber, that's 52.6% of the DV.

-Lima-beans are good sources of folate, protein, potassium, iron, copper, phosphorous, magnesium and thiamin.
+Lima-beans are good sources of folate, protein, potassium and iron.

 Lima Beans with Wild Mushrooms and Chard